stevenzim/chiir-2020/README.md

 # Citing work and datasets
--For our publication, please use the following bibtex entry for citation.
+- For our publication, please use the following bibtex entry for citation.

 ```
 @inproceedings{Zimmerman2020Towards,